 Request to all readers

-The Student Guide content is a work in progress!
+The Student Guide continues to be a work in progress!
 Our plan is to update, improve, and expand the form and content over time.
 If you have any ideas or suggestions, please share your feedback with us.

 Request to instructors

-If you would like permission to leverage some or all of this content for non-profit, educational purposes in your own course(s) or program(s), please contact Lyn Denend at firstname.lastname@example.org.
+If you would like permission to leverage some or all of this content for non-commercial, educational purposes in your own course(s) or program(s), please contact Lyn Denend at firstname.lastname@example.org.